-Magnetic Resonance Imaging (MRI)
+MRI (Magnetic Resonance Imaging)

-Magnetic Resonance Imaging (MRI) is a way of examining the inside of the body.
+Magnetic Resonance Imaging (MRI) is a method of examining the inside of the body.
 The MRI machine is a large magnet that surrounds the body.
 It uses magnetic fields and radio frequencies instead of X-rays to produce images.
-Your child is not exposed to radiation during this exam.
+The patient is not exposed to radiation during this exam.

-What to bring for the test
+What to Bring for the Test

-Have your child bring a favorite toy or blanket to keep with him or her during the test.
+Have your child bring a favorite cuddling toy or blanket to keep with him during the test.
 (The toy may not have any metal in or on it.)

-Before the test
+Before the Test